Pregnancy Education Companion: week 26

 If you don't want to receive this information, please call (03) 8345 3272 or email patientexperience@thewomens.org.au

-This week we remind you about the Glucose Tolerance Test for Gestational Diabetes and discuss informed decision-making, breastfeeding education and support, and pregnancy loss.
+This week, we remind you about the Glucose Tolerance Test for gestational diabetes.
+We’ll also discuss informed decision-making, breastfeeding education and support, what to expect when you go to the hospital, and pregnancy loss.

 Part 1: Things that are relevant to your pregnancy now

-It is recommended that you be tested for gestational diabetes at around 26-28 weeks of your pregnancy unless you have already been diagnosed with diabetes.
+It’s recommended that you be tested for gestational diabetes at around 26 to 28 weeks unless you already have diabetes.

-• bring your pathology slip with you to the hospital (provided at previous appointment)
+• bring your pathology slip to the hospital; you got this at your last appointment

-• then have a glucose drink supplied by pathology
+• you’ll drink a glucose drink from our pathology department

-For more information about gestational diabetes see the Women’s website or Diabetes Australia.
+For more information about gestational diabetes visit our website or Diabetes Australia.

 Part 2: Things to consider